-Should parents wish to discuss withdrawing their child from Sex Education, they are advised to contact us at blcwellbeing@bridgelearningcampus.com
+Should parents wish to discuss withdrawing their child from Sex Education, they are advised to....

 Monitoring and Review

 The Curriculum Committee of the governing body monitors this policy on an annual basis.
 This committee reports its findings and recommendations to the full governing body, as necessary, if the policy needs modification.
 The Curriculum Committee gives serious consideration to any comments from parents about the PSHE (RSHE) programme, and makes a record of all such comments.
 Governors scrutinise and ratify teaching materials to check they are in accordance with the school's ethos.